Extr4ordinary/KOU-Application-System-Laravel/README.md

  - You can track the application made by yourself.
  - If you're an admin (It can be a teacher, worker at the University etc.) You can filter and list the applications of all application types, track them and accept or reject the applications made by students.

+## Platform Support

+**Platforms supported:**
+ - Works fine in Web(currently only locally)

+## The Database Platform

+  - In the database part, we decided that it would be logical to use Firebase, as we wanted a cloud-based database and supported NoSQL structure
+  - The application's database is in a Firebase server.